lm3nitro/Projects/New/UDP anomalies.md

 ![Pasted image 20240411114359](https://github.com/user-attachments/assets/4ad1fae0-2b08-4253-8d53-9d2a8e3280b8)

-I was also able to see the same message seen above using tcpdump in Wireshark.
+I was also able to see the same message seen above using Tcpdump in Wireshark.
 Protocol spoofing and tunneling methods can circumvent network security protocols, avoid detection, and enable unauthorized data exfiltration, command and control (C2) communications, or lateral movement within the network.

 ![Pasted image 20240411130628](https://github.com/user-attachments/assets/f3758be3-3f03-46ee-9d95-e3fa07e289eb)